urdiales/AI-DataHarvester/README.md

 1. Check the application logs in the `logs/` directory
 2. Verify the health status in the application sidebar
 3. Ensure your Bright Data credentials are correct in the `.env` file
-4. Make sure the Ollama service is running with `docker-compose ps`
+4. Make sure the Ollama service is running
-5. Try restarting containers with `docker-compose restart`
+5. Try restarting the application

 Common solutions:
 - Reset the application data if encountering UI issues